box-community/box-python-gen-workshop/workshops/intelligence/intelligence.md

 To complete this workshop you will need to have a Box application specifically enabled for the Box AI API.

 ## Concepts
-The Box AI api has 2 main concepts:
+The Box AI api has 3 main concepts:

-* **Ask** - Enables you app to ask questions around some context.
+* **Ask** - Enables your app to ask questions around some context.
-* **Text Generation** - Enables you app to have a conversation with the AI, building on the previous questions and answers.
+* **Text Generation** - Enables your app to have a conversation with the AI, building on the previous questions and answers.
-* **Context** - The context is the information that the AI will use to answer the questions.
+* **Context** - The context is the information that the Box AI will use to answer the questions.
 It can be a document, multiple documents or a snippet of text.

 ## Box AI documentation
 This API doesn't have a public documentation yet, stay tunned for updates.